debops/debops/docs/code-standards-policy.rst

-The DebOps code is comprised from Ansible roles which define data models and specific tasks that should be performed on hosts to achieve desired results (installation and configuration of a service or application, ineraction with third-party software and services, etc.), Ansible playbooks which define what roles should be executed on which hosts, and Ansible inventory which defines what hosts Ansible should interact with, what playbooks to apply to these hosts
+The DebOps code is comprised from Ansible roles which define data models and specific tasks that should be performed on hosts to achieve desired results (installation and configuration of a service or application, interaction with third-party software and services, etc.), Ansible playbooks which define what roles should be executed on which hosts, and Ansible inventory which defines what hosts Ansible should interact with, what playbooks to apply to these hosts